AcubeSAT/adcs-on-board-software/aflplusplus/README.md

 > Warning: Anyone added to the docker group is root equivalent because they can use the docker run --privileged command to start containers with root privileges.
 For more information see [3](https://github.com/docker/docker/issues/9976) and [4](https://docs.docker.com/engine/security/).

+Note that to be able to [set up](https://github.com/AFLplusplus/AFLplusplus/blob/stable/docs/rpc_statsd.md#installing-and-setting-up-statsd-prometheus-and-grafana) the StatsD, Prometheus and Grafana infrastracture, if you want to be able to use the `docker-compose.yml` configuration provided in `statsd/`, you have to have the `docker-compose` binary.
+If you didn't use the `get-docker.sh` script to install Docker, you might have to install the binary separately, using your distributions' package manager (e.g., in arch it's `sudo pacman -S docker-compose`).
+Alternatively, you can run `docker compose up` instead of `docker-compose up -d`, as seen in the Docker [documentation page](https://docs.docker.com/compose/).

+If you get a `unknown option --dport` `iptables` error, that might mean you have to install `iptables-nft` instead of `iptables` (legacy).
+Make sure to reboot afterwards.

 ##### Development

 After getting docker up and running, you can just pull the AFL++ image: